nightscout/AndroidAPS/README-Combo.md

   When AAPS is using ruffy, the ruffy app can't be used.
 The easiest way is to just reboot the phone after the pairing process and let AAPS start ruffy in the background.
 - Clone AndroidAPS from https://github.com/jotomo/AndroidAPS (branch `combo-scripter-v2`)
-  and build AAPS using the instructions on the wiki https://github.com/MilosKozak/AndroidAPS/wiki
+  and build AAPS using the instructions in the wiki http://wiki.AndroidAPS.org
 - Before enabling the Combo plugin in AAPS make sure your profile is set up correctly and your basal profile is up to date as AAPS will sync the basal profile to the pump.